jnozzi/cocoadev.com/SiteContent/General/DraggingNSViews.markdown

 ----

-What I'd do is make the image wells (wouldn't [[NSColorWell]] be a better fit?) contained within a special purpose view that would handle the mouse tracking & drawing (and any other interaction between the individual wells.)
+What I'd do is make the image wells (wouldn't General/NSColorWell be a better fit?) contained within a special purpose view that would handle the mouse tracking & drawing (and any other interaction between the individual wells.)
 Make this view a subview of your 'master' view.

 Or how about just having a modifier key indicate swap vs. change order?
 Option-drop to swap, Plain drop to change order (Cmd-Option drop if you're also allowing replacing the wells' contents via drop)